hwoongkang/LT-Toolkit-Manager/README.md

 You can install this plugin using Glyphs plugin manager.

-After installing the plugin, you will see a new LT menu generated.
+After installing the plugin, you will see a new **"Leedotype Plugins"** menu generated under the Edit menu.

 ![menubar](./images/menubar.png)